sets018/branding_nlp_project/Professor_Inquiries_Log.md

   #### Findings on Exploration Research
   * Accounts use videos along emojis, videos to publish as if were tv ads like.
+  * Automakers as Mercedes-Benz has an account for every car official dealership using the brand.

 .
 .